How to Plan Your Trip to Cuba in 2025

 Want to know more about Cuba?

-Don’t forget to read our blog post Two Weeks in Cuba: Top Things You Should Not Miss
+Don’t forget to read our blog post Two Weeks in Cuba: Must-See Highlights for an Unforgettable Trip

 We will be talking about the top things to do in Havana (yes including riding a vintage car); explore Trinidad, a cute town frozen in time; take you to some of the best Cuban Cayos – beach lovers stay tuned – and finish up our amazing trip in Varadero.